sximenez/2024-01-jan-etl-extract-transform-load/README.md

 However, integers are being output as strings, which is not accurate.

-We can try to refactor our code.
+Let's try to refactor the code.

 ## Refactoring